Every Great Leader Has a Style — What’s Yours?

 - You might struggle to hold people accountable because you don’t want to be ‘that boss’

-- In competitive environments, servant leadership can be undervalued by stakeholders who want aggressive leadership
+- In competitive environments, your style can be undervalued by stakeholders who want aggressive leadership

-The best servant leaders learn that serving sometimes means making unpopular decisions for the greater good.
+The best Servants learn that serving sometimes means making unpopular decisions for the greater good.
 Practice ‘caring confrontation’ — address problems early and directly, because you care, not despite it.
-Study how Howard Schultz made tough calls (closing stores for training, raising wages) that served both people and business performance.
-Your authentic care is rare in leadership; combine it with strategic backbone and you’ll build something remarkable.
+Your authentic care is rare in leadership; combine it with strategic backbone and the courage to make hard calls, and you’ll build something truly remarkable.

-Master the communication skills that servant leaders use to build extraordinary teams.
-Get Communication Secrets of Great Leaders and CEOs by Daniel Bulmez.
+Want to master this skill in leadership?
+Communication Secrets of Great Leaders and CEOs by Daniel Bulmez.

 Take More Quizzes